openebs-archive/openebs-docs/docs/aws.md

 ------

-In this section , we mentioning about the OpenEBS cluster installation in AWS.
-AWS has instance type which can be used for different type of use cases.
-Many of the instance type have EBS as storage for both root and general purposes, but some of the instance type have instance store volume which  is a temporary storage type located on disks that are physically attached to a host machine.
+This section covers OpenEBS cluster installation in AWS.
+AWS has instance type which can be used for different types of use cases.
+Many of the instance types have EBS as storage for both root and general purposes.
+Some of the instance types may have instance store volume which  is a temporary storage type located on disks that are physically attached to a host machine.

 ### Instance Store Volume

-Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content, or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.
+Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.

 ### Instance Store Lifetime

-Instance Store volume has some drawback that the data in an instance store persists only during the lifetime of its associated instance.
-The data in the instance store is lost under any of the following circumstances:
+Instance Store volume's drawback is that the data in an instance store persists only during the lifetime of its associated instance.
+The data in the instance store may be lost due to the following:

-- The underlying disk drive fails
+- Underlying disk drive fails
-- The instance stops
+- Instance stops
-- The instance terminates
+- Instance terminates

 ## Why OpenEBS with Instance Store?

 Some instance types use NVMe or SATA-based solid state drives (SSD) to deliver high random I/O performance.
-This is a good option when you need storage with very low latency, but you don't need the data to persist when the instance terminates or you can take advantage of fault-tolerant architectures.
-OpenEBS will be the best option  in this case to get the high availability of the data along with advantages of using physical disks.
+This is a good option when you need storage with very low latency and do not need the data to persist when the instance terminates.
+You can also take advantage of fault-tolerant architectures.
+OpenEBS is the best option in this case for high availability of data along with advantages of using physical disks.

-## Pre-requisites
+## Prerequisites

-- AWS account with full access to EC2,S3,VPC.
+- AWS account with full access to EC2, S3, and VPC
 - Ubuntu 16.04
-- KOPS tool must be installed
+- KOPS tool installed
-- AWS CLI must be installed for AWS account access
+- AWS CLI installed for AWS account access
-- SSH key should be generated to access EC2 instances.
+- SSH key generated to access EC2 instances

-## Installation of K8s cluster in AWS
+## Installing OpenEBS Cluster in AWS

-Use local ubuntu 16.04 machine from where you can login into AWS with appropriate user credentials and creating cluster from it.
+Use local ubuntu 16.04 machine from where you can login to AWS with appropriate user credentials and creating cluster from it.

-**Perform following operations from AWS management console.**
+**Perform following operations from AWS management console**

-1. Create VPC and then Internet gateway  and then associate this VPC with this Internet Gateway so that It can communicated to outside.
+1. Create VPC and Internet gateway.
+2. Associate this VPC with the Internet Gateway.

-**Perform below steps from your local ubuntu machine**
+**Perform the following procedure from your local ubuntu machine**

-1. Download AWSCLI utility in your local machine
+1. Download AWSCLI utility in your local machine.

-2. Configure with your AWS account by running command as follows.
+2. Configure with your AWS account by executing the following command.

    ```
    aws configure
    ```

-   Note:You have to specify your AWS Access Key,Secret Access Key,Default region name and Default output format for keeping the configuration details.
+   **Note:** You have to specify your AWS Access Key, Secret Access Key, Default region name, and Default output format for keeping the configuration details.

-3. Create a S3 bucket to store your cluster configuration details as follows
+3. Create a S3 bucket to store your cluster configuration details as follows.

    ```
    aws s3 mb s3://<bucket_name>